 Host tournament managers will make local reservations for the competing teams and advise them of the arrangements.
 All hotels used for team lodging should be of equal quality.
 A minimum of 25 double-double rooms should be reserved for each team for all regional and super regional round games.
 It is ideal and recommended to have all teams housed in separate properties.
-The selected hotel properties shall be within no more than 30 miles of the competition site and be priced at a fair and reasonable market room rate.
+The selected hotel properties are expected to be located within 30-45 minutes of travel time from the venue, with a preference for 30 minutes, and be priced at a fair and reasonable market room rate.
+Hotels beyond 45 minutes may be considered by the Division I Baseball Committee as part of an acceptable bid, but additional information and rationale is required with the bid, hosts should also ensure that the locations of the hotels for all visiting teams are equitable to the greatest extent possible.
+The host institution is not allowed to use university housing (e.g., dormitories) as an option to house the participating team(s) in a regional and/or super regional.
+There would be no exceptions to this policy that would be reviewed by the Division I Baseball Committee.
 The selection of a competition site may be dependent on availability and quality of rooms for participating institutions/student-athletes.